 Institutional partnerships are essential to changing the status quo for students of color.
-Below is our growing partner list and brief information on how we collaborate.
+Below is a growing list of some of our partners and brief information on how we collaborate.
 To partner with the Steve Fund, please contact us here.

 The African American Male Educational Network and Development (A2MEND) is comprised of African American male administrators who utilize their scholarly and professional expertise to foster institutional change within the community college system.
 Steve Fund experts work with A2MEND to host and promote stress reduction workshops with community college students.

 Active Minds is the leading nonprofit organization that empowers students to speak openly about mental health in order to educate others and encourage help-seeking.
 The Steve Fund is partnering with Active Minds to recruit youth advisors, spread awareness of the keyword “STEVE” to access Crisis Text Line at 741741, and sharing the Equal Chance for Mental Health Initiative.

 Black Girls Smile, a nonprofit in Atlanta and New York focused on mental health for black girls and young women, will be sharing the Steve Fund keyword at several events in July for Minority Mental Health Awareness Month such as a documentary screening, open dialogue dinner and Mental Health Fair.

 Brown University’s Center for the Study of Race and Ethnicity served as the inaugural host of the Steve Fund’s annual ”Young, Gifted, & @Risk” and host to various Steve Fund workshops and expert presentations to students about mental health coping strategies and resources.

 Harvard University’s Black Alumni Association works with Steve Fund experts to provide workshops and awareness campaigns for current students to learn about mental health resources and coping strategies.